fmerg/vsslib/README.md

 :warning: **This library requires security audit.
 Use at your own risk for the moment.**

+### <a name="side-channel-attacks"></a>Side-channel attacks

+Constant-time operations have been applied where possible.
+Strict resistance against side-channel-attacks is improssible to attain, since JS is a garbage-collected and just-in-time compiled language.
+This moreover depends crucially on the cryptographic backend implementation.

 ### <a name="input-validation-overview"></a>Input validation

 Vsslib's interface operates with the byte representations of scalars and group